CLARIAH/wp6-missieven/docs/transcription.md

 We peel most keys and values from the `interpGrp` elements and they end up as features of letter nodes, see below.

+However, we also regenrate the metadata from the headings of the letters and compare them to the TEI metadata.
+We have made an inventory of all discrepancies and resolved them.

 The version number of the TEI set is used in the [tfFromTrim](https://github.com/Dans-labs/clariah-gm/blob/master/programs/tfFromTrim.py) conversion.